Jeu de Donjon IA

 bunx nx run-many --target build --all

-Déployez l’application avec :
+Déployez maintenant l’application avec :

-pnpm nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox
+pnpm nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox/*

-yarn nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox
+yarn nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox/*

-npx nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox
+npx nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox/*

-bunx nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox
+bunx nx run @dungeon-adventure/infra:deploy dungeon-adventure-infra-sandbox/*

-dungeon-adventure-infra-sandboxdungeon-adventure-infra-sandbox: deploying...
+dungeon-adventure-sandbox-Applicationdungeon-adventure-sandbox-Application: deploying...
 [2/2]

-✅ dungeon-adventure-infra-sandbox
+✅ dungeon-adventure-sandbox-Application

 Testez l’API via :